World Drowning Prevention Day 2025

 Anyone can drown, no one should

-As surfers are a quite big and important group (global surf population is estimated to be 17-35 million participants) we are already part of the solution and can catalyze awareness in our communities globally.
+As surfers are a large and important group (global surf population is estimated to be 17-35 million participants) we can play a vital role in raising awareness in our communities globally.

 Because,